 It’s a Zola favorite—light and smooth with low alcohol content and no hint of oak or grassy taste.
-Always reliable for serving at parties, lunch or dinner (especially a seafood course).
+Always reliable for serving at parties, lunch or dinner (especially a seafood course), and fun to try different styles.
 Prices for a good bottle in US usually run in the $25+ range, but lower and higher can also be found.
-It’s a happy day when a new one is discovered.
-Here are a few of the best finds (so far, because the tasting never stops).
+Here are a few of the best Flabby Wine Club finds (so far, because the tasting never stops).

 Loire Valley, Discover France website ( information on the food, wine, châteaux, music festivals and parks and recreation of Loire Valley)